-It can affect anyone from any background or economic status.
-It is a myth to think it could never happen in “my” family or that it’s confined to a particular class of people.
+It can affect any age, race, sex, gender, socioeconomic status, religious background or ethnicity.
 No one is immune to the possibility of becoming enslaved to a substance.

 Much of the ideas and information in these questions and answers were borrowed from American Psychiatric Association, addiction.com, Public Justice Report, Teen Challenge.
 See below for the original document source.